error-taxonomy/taxonomy/CONTRIBUTING.md

 2. **Clone your fork**: Clone the forked repository to your local machine using `git clone https://github.com/your-username/faceted-taxonomy-project.git`.
 3. **Create a branch**: Create a new branch for your changes: `git checkout -b feature/YourFeature`.
 4. **Make your changes**: Update the taxonomy JSON or XML files as needed.
-5. **Test your changes**: Ensure your changes are correct and do not break existing functionality.
-6. **Commit and push**: Commit your changes and push them to your fork: `git commit -m "Add YourFeature" && git push origin feature/YourFeature`.
+5. **Commit and push**: Commit your changes and push them to your fork: `git commit -m "Add YourFeature" && git push origin feature/YourFeature`.
-7. **Submit a Pull Request**: Go to the original repository on GitHub and click "New Pull Request" to submit your changes.
+6. **Submit a Pull Request**: Go to the original repository on GitHub and click "New Pull Request" to submit your changes.

 ## Guidelines